eduardorittner/mc536/README.md

 ## Conceptual Model

-This conceptual model represents data on demographics, education, and energy production by country and year.
-Each country has multiple populations, and each population—defined by year, gender, age group, and size—is linked to a country and may include associated educational attainment percentages and average years of study.
-Energy production data is recorded by year and country, including various sources such as solar, wind, gas, hydro, and nuclear.
-These sources are represented in the “Fonte” entity, which connects each energy type to its corresponding energy and electricity data, including production, consumption, and annual variation.
-The model ensures that every population is tied to a specific country, and every production entry is connected to a country and optionally to energy and electricity records through sources.
+This conceptual model describes how data related to countries, population demographics, education, and electricity is structured.
+Each País (Country) has many População (Population) records, representing individuals residing in that country by year, gender, and age group.
+Each population group is associated with one Escolaridade (Education) entry detailing the percentages of people by level of educational attainment, and one Média_Estudo entry containing average years of schooling (primary, secondary, and higher).
+The country also consumes or produces Eletricidade (Electricity), which is recorded by year and linked to a specific Tipo_Eletricidade (Electricity Type), such as wind, coal, or solar.
+This electricity is both consumed and produced by the country, and each energy entry is classified by its type.
+The model supports analysis of educational progress and energy dynamics over time across demographic segments and countries

 ![conceitual](https://github.com/user-attachments/assets/0bc0386f-f7c0-4131-a2a9-8e4c9b9eabe4)

 ## Relational Model

-The relational model reflects a normalized and modular structure that captures the connection between countries, their population demographics, education indicators, and energy production metrics.
-At its core, each country (Pais) is linked to multiple population groups (Populacao), segmented by year, sex, and age range.
-Each population group can then be analyzed educationally via two tables: Media_Estudo, which stores average years of schooling, and Escolaridade, which contains detailed percentages of educational attainment.
-On the energy side, each country and year combination in Producao references multiple energy sources, each of which connects to a Fonte—a bridge to both Energia (production/consumption data) and Eletricidade (electricity-specific data).
-This structure ensures analytical flexibility, enabling queries that associate energy profiles with educational development across time and geography.
+This relational database stores data on countries, populations, education, and energy.
+The Pais table lists countries, each linked to multiple entries in Populacao, which records demographic data by year, gender, and age group.
+Educational attainment for each population group is detailed in Escolaridade (percentages by level) and Media_Estudo (average years of schooling).
+Energy data is managed in Eletricidade, which logs production and consumption by country, year, and energy type—classified in Tipo_Eletricidade.
+This structure supports analyses of educational and energy trends across time and demographics.

 ![Relacional](https://github.com/user-attachments/assets/0e2407e8-920c-4f39-a477-83b4779e180e)